 Betty took a breath and let it out.
 “Alright.
 So, what can I do so Jason isn’t gay any longer?”

 “Jason didn’t just become gay.
 You may be thinking that he woke up one morning and decided to live the ‘gay lifestyle’ as the result of being seduced by some other boy to become gay, or he decided on his own.
 Let me assure you that this is an urban legend.
 No boy would voluntarily decide that he is gay or be seduced to be gay by someone else when that is not part of his genetic makeup.

 “Another urban legend is that it’s the parent’s fault, your and your husband’s fault.
-You did something wrong that has led Jason down this erroneous path.
+That you did something wrong that has led Jason down an erroneous path.
 Let me assure you that this is not the case.
 Parents do not turn their children gay.
 They cannot teach their sons to be gay.
-Just as no boy who is not genetically gay would want to ‘become’ gay.
-The parent’s role, the upbringing of the child, cannot lead a boy to decide that he is gay.
+Just as no boy who is not genetically gay would want to ‘become’ gay, the parent’s role, the upbringing of the child, cannot lead a boy to decide that he is gay.

 “There are some exceptions.
 In a dysfunctional family, or where abuse is common, a boy may be led to a gay relationship because that’s the only way he can find love and caring.
 We provide counseling for children who have experienced those situations, and it’s a much more intensive and complex problem to resolve.
 In these situations we are required to report to Child Protective Services, and our fees for counseling a child in that case are covered by the State of California.
-Based on what you’ve told me, I do not see that being a factor in Jason’s situation.
+Based on what you’ve told me, I do not see that as a factor in Jason’s situation.